umbraco/UmbracoDocs/10/umbraco-cms/reference/configuration/contentsettings.md

 ## Notifications

-Umbraco can send out email notifications, set the sender email address for the notifications emails here.
-To set the SMTP server used to send the emails, edit the standard Simple Mail Transfer Protocol (SMTP) section in the global section, see [global settings](../GlobalSettings/) for more information.
+Umbraco can send out email notifications.
+To set the SMTP server used to send the emails, edit the standard Simple Mail Transfer Protocol (SMTP) section in the global section.
+See the [Global settings](../GlobalSettings/) article for more information.